Orangutan conservation in Malaysia and Borneo

 Part 1: Work with orangutans in a primate centre

 Your first 2 weeks on this project will be spent learning all there is to know about orangutans and their care.
 Work alongside the staff in a primate centre in a green and leafy zoo, located 90 minutes south of the bustling and vibrant Kuala Lumpur, capital of Malaysia.

 Here you will make an important contribution towards improving animal welfare.
 Whilst dramatically improving, standards in Asia can be far behind the rest of the world, and this project aims to improve the care of these primates.
 You will assist with feeding, cleaning enclosures, enrichment activities, construction and education to ensure a better quality of life.
-The main focus of this project will be on the orangutans and other primates, but you may be offered the opportunity to help with other animals such as Malayan sun bears and tigers!

 Part 2: Wildlife and orangutan conservation in Borneo

 Next you will head to the island of Borneo to volunteer in the heart of the Corridor of Life, a vast swathe of protected rainforest covering 26,000 hectares.
 Volunteers play a vital role in tree planting and restoration to increase the population of orangutans and other wildlife in this area.

 Alongside habitat regeneration, you will observe the abundance of wildlife (including orangutans!) from a boat floating down the Kinabatangan River and its tributaries.
 The area is stunning and heavily populated by orangutans, singing gibbons, sun bears, pygmy elephants and proboscis monkeys.
 Community engagement is key to this project, and you will also become immersed in community development and education programmes.
 Your trip will conclude with a visit to a world-famous orangutan rehabilitation where you will learn more about the challenges of orangutan rehabilitation.